Who is eligible to join NJROTC?

-The NJROTC program fee is $25.00, due within the first 2 weeks of the school year.
+The NJROTC program fee is $100.00 for new cadets, and $50.00 for returning cadets.
 Uniforms are provided, and the majority of our extracurricular activities and team activities are free.
 This program fee allows us to issue a physical training uniform and help offset the cost of cleaning and maintaining our inventory of clothing and equipment.
 When annual trips outside of the area become available, a fee in addition to fundraising activities will be suggested.

 Do I have to wear a uniform?

 All cadets are required to wear the issued uniform once a week during the semester they are attending class.
 Some NJROTC field trips also require uniforms.